Skip to content

 Architecture

-This page explains the architecture, design philosophy, and key implementation decisions behind memsearch.
+This page explains the technical architecture and key implementation decisions behind memsearch.
+For design principles, competitor comparison, and the "why" behind these decisions, see Design Philosophy.

 style MD fill:#2a3a5c,stroke:#e0976b,color:#a8b2c1